plemeri/transparent-background/README.md

     * Another image file (e.g., `samples/backgroud.png`) will be used as a background, and the object will be overlapped on it.
 * `--ckpt [CKPT]` (optional): Use other checkpoint file.
 Default is trained with composite dataset and will be automatically downloaded if not available.
 Please refer to [Model Zoo](https://github.com/plemeri/InSPyReNet/blob/main/docs/model_zoo.md) from [InSPyReNet](https://github.com/plemeri/InSPyReNet) for available pre-trained checkpoints.
 * `--mode [MODE]` (optional): Choose from `base`, `base-nightly` and `fast` mode.
 Use `base-nightly` for nightly release checkpoint.
-* `--resize [RESIZE]` (optional): Choose between `static` and `dynamic`.
+* :star: `--resize [RESIZE]` (optional): Choose between `static` and `dynamic`.
 Dynamic will produce better results in terms of sharper edges but maybe unstable.
 Default is `static`
-* `--format [FORMAT]` (optional): Specify output format.
+* :star: `--format [FORMAT]` (optional): Specify output format.
 If not specified, the output format will be identical to the input format.
-* `--reverse` (optional): Reversing result.
+* :star: `--reverse` (optional): Reversing result.
 In other words, foreground will be removed instead of background.
 This will make our package's name `transparent-foreground`! :laughing:
 * `--jit` (optional): Torchscript mode.
 If specified, it will trace model with pytorch built-in torchscript JIT compiler.
 May cause delay in initialization, but reduces inference time and gpu memory usage.

 ### :crystal_ball: Python API